 If you’ve followed your timeline so far, then you’re in luck!
 The tax extension deadline will come and go, and you get to spend Oct.
 15 sitting back and relaxing.
 Congratulations!

-It shouldn’t surprise you that we built some extra days of wiggle room into our timeline, because that’s exactly what you should do when filing your taxes.
+It shouldn’t surprise you that we built some wiggle room into our timeline, because that’s exactly what you should do.
 We always want you to feel comfortable and confident when dealing with the IRS, whatever the issue may be.

 That’s it!
 Your taxes are in your hands now, unless you want to put them in ours.

-The truth is that you can absolutely finish and file your tax return within a few weeks—as long as you have a plan.
-But you have a plan now.
+With a plan, you can absolutely finish and file your tax return by the Federal Tax Extension Deadline.
+Now, you have a plan.
 And you’ve got this.